Pride of Place: Sheffield - Business in the Community

 Why Sheffield?

-Sheffield is the second largest city in the Yorkshire and Humber region with a population of 550,00 and a £15.7 billion economy.
-The city’s rich industrial heritage gives it an international reputation for manufacturing and engineering, and it has a thriving digital, tech, creative, cultural and independent sector.
-It is officially the greenest city in the UK and has the largest theatre complex outside London and two world class universities.
-However, Sheffield is now a stratified city, with the many benefits of large urban developments in its centre often out of reach for many of its residents.
-By 2040 we aspire to be be a city that inspires – a place where connection and innovation shape an inclusive and sustainable future for all.
+Sheffield is the second largest city in the Yorkshire and Humber region, with a population of around 580,000 and an economy worth approximately £15.7 billion.
+The city’s rich industrial heritage gives it an international reputation for manufacturing and engineering, alongside thriving digital, tech, creative, cultural, and independent sectors.
+Sheffield is widely recognised as one of the greenest cities in the UK and is home to the largest theatre complex outside London and two world class universities.

 pride of place: Sheffield